tglowka/mtd-moving-ports/README.md

 <img src="./pic/architecture.png" width="400">

 `nmap` container is used to scan the network, namely `nftables` container.
 `nftables` container hosts the PoC that applies [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) rules to redirect network traffic and mislead adversaries (`nmap` container). `nftables` container also hosts an application that is able to send messages to the `redis` container.
 The PoC subscribes redis topic and each message triggers nftables rules application.
 Moreover, the `nftables` container has 5 open tcp ports: 1, 2, 3, 4 and 5.

 # 4. Test the solution

-To test the solution a linux machine with installed docker compose is required.
+To test the solution a linux based machine with docker compose is required.

-## 4.1 Run PoC
+## 4.1 Run the PoC

 Open first terminal and run:
 ```